turingschool-examples/red-voice-9810/README.md

 User Stories 1-3 completed plus extensions

 * I felt I did fairly well in this IC.
 I am starting to gain a better knowledge of restfulness and seperating logic.
 I also utilized resources which is the first time I have done so independently.
 I tried to limit the access to only needed routes.
-ActiveRecord is getting stronger, although I did see am areas where I cam improve in my knowledge.
+ActiveRecord is getting stronger, although I did see some areas where I can improve in my knowledge.
 * Area of improvement include:
-  * Further/deeper knowledge of ActiveRecord
+  * Further/deeper knowledge of ActiveRecord, specifically deep in a query such as joining, grouping, ordering, and aggregating
   * Further/deeper knowledge of which controllers to use when using nested URI's and routes
   * Remembering explicit syntax in regards to rails commands in the command line
   * Remembering explicit syntax in testing relationships